jht1493/ICM-2020-Code/weeks/01_intro.md

    * [As We May Think](http://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), Vannevar Bush
    * [Long Live the Web](http://jblomo.github.io/webarch253/slides/Long_Live_the_Web.pdf), Tim Berners-Lee

-# 1. Recap, Extensions, and Explorations
+# 1. Recap, Explorations, and Extensions

 Let's recap, look at some extentions, and do some exercises to futher explore the concepts introduced in this session.

-So far our sketches defined two specially functions *setup* and *draw*.
+So far our sketches defined two specially functions `setup` and `draw`.
-The function *setup* is called once when we hit the play button, and the function *draw* is called repeatedly until we hit the stop button.
+The function `setup` is called once when we hit the play button, and the function `draw` is called repeatedly until we hit the stop button.
-Also we haved used functions defined by the p5js library, like *ellipse* and *rect*, to draw shapes on the canvas.
+Also we haved used functions defined by the p5js library, like `ellipse` and `rect`, to draw shapes on the canvas.

 In this exercises we'll explore
 - how to create buttons to run code